Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Had somewhere to get to and sailed calmly on.

-A poem of 21 lines in total, split into two stanzas with varying line length and rhythm.
+A poem of 21 lines in total, split into two stanzas with varying line lengths and rhythm.
 Note the use of end rhymes throughout the poem, for example:

 Line 1/Line 4 - wrong/along